Azure/azure-quickstart-templates/101-asev2-appservice-sql-vpngw/README.md

 The aadUsername is your user principal name which should normally be the email address to login to Azure.

+The p2sRootCert refers the base 64 string of the root certificate.
+You would use the child certificate to connect to the VPN Gateway.
 Follow the instructions on https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-certificates-point-to-site to create your own cert and pass it in.
 Here's an example code snippet.

 ```
 $cert = New-SelfSignedCertificate -Type Custom -KeySpec Signature `